 - A food operation located in a boarding house, fraternity or sorority house, or other facility where the facility is the primary residence for the occupants and the food operation is limited to serving meals to the occupants as part of their living arrangement

 All food service operations conducted on University property, including those described above, are subject to inspection by OEHS, regardless of whether a license is required.
 Food service licenses are not transferable to person or lace and must be posted in a conspicuous area within the facility.

-All outdoor events, sales or promotions on University grounds must be pre-scheduled and have prior approval of the Student Center or the Department of Athletics if applicable.
+- All events, sales or promotions on university grounds must be pre-scheduled and have prior approval of the Student Center or the Department of Athletics if applicable.

 Events involving the service of potentially hazardous foods, food prep and/or cooking onsite require licensing.
 Application and submission of required fees must be made at least ten (10) days prior to any indoor or outdoor temporary event where potentially hazardous food will be prepared and/or potentially hazardous food will be served to the public.
 Examples would include outdoor special events involving potentially hazardous foods sold or given away, grilling foods, serving cut melon, pasta salads, etc. OEHS will require verification of approval from the applicable offices as stated above, before issuing the Temporary Food License application.
 Equipment, source and procedural requirements must be met.
 A Temporary Food Service License will be issued upon satisfactory inspection and approval to operate is given by the OEHS representative.
 Food service training may be a prerequisite for licensure of a temporary food establishment.
 Additional inspections may be conducted at any time during the period of operation.
 OEHS may limit the menu or place other limitations on the license.
 Any violations found during the inspection must be corrected.
 The license may be suspended or revoked, or specific items removed from the menu if violations are not corrected immediately.